rnaveensrinivas/Linux/README.md

 In this case:
 - `drwxr-xr-x`: Indicates a directory (`d` at the beginning).
-- The permissions `rwxr-xr-x` mean that the owner (`sri`) can read, write, and execute; the group (`users`) can read and execute, but not write; others can also read and execute but cannot write.
+- The permissions `rwxr-xr-x` mean that the owner (`sri`) can read, write, and execute; the group (`sri`) can read and execute, but not write; others can also read and execute but cannot write.

+> **Note** the permission `r` for a directory allows an entity to view the entries of the directory, but to read the content of items present in the directory, they need appropriate file permissions.

 ## User Categories for Permissions

-Linux uses three categories for managing file ownership and permissions:
+All files in Linux are owned by a user and a group.
+This allows for unique permissions to be applied for three sets of users for managing file ownership and permissions:
 1. **User** (`u`): The file owner.
 2. **Group** (`g`): The group associated with the file.
 3. **Other** (`o`): All other users.